james9909/dsh/README.md

 * Support for piping together 2 or more commands
 * Customizeable prompt
 * Support for globs
+* Support for aliases (limitation: no semicolons in definition)

 TODO:
-* Add support for aliases
 * Add config file for aliases and prompt

 Attempted: